 Delhi has plenty of iconic green and yellow auto rickshaws, but it's extremely difficult to get them to put their meters on.
 The drivers will quote a fare for your journey, and you'll have to haggle and agree on it before you travel.
 So, it's necessary to have an idea of the correct fare to avoid getting ripped off (which you certainly will otherwise, because drivers invariably overcharge foreigners).
 Do note that drivers frequently refuse passengers who aren't going in their desired direction, or want to go to a destination where they may not get a return passenger.
 This guide to auto rickshaws in Delhi has further details.

 You're also likely to come across non-polluting e-rickshaws (electric rickshaws) in Delhi.
 They're common at Metro stations and high-traffic areas.
 Fares are set according to the areas they ply in and are lower than auto rickshaws.
 Expect to pay 10 rupees (13 cents) for the first 2 kilometers (1.2 miles) and 5 rupees (7 cents) for every subsequent kilometer (0.6 miles).
 Rides can be booked on the SmartE app.
 Be careful of rash driving though.

 Taxis in Delhi

 Prepaid taxis remain a reliable way of getting from Delhi airport to your hotel.
 However, app-based taxi services Uber and Ola (the Indian equivalent of Uber) have become the most convenient way of getting around Delhi.
 For travelers, this means it's no longer necessary to deal with taxi scams and ripoffs.
-The cost is generally affordable, with Uber charging a minimum fare of about 60 rupees (80 cents) plus 7.89 rupees (10 cents) per kilometer.
-Ola tends to be a bit cheaper than Uber for short distances with a tariff of only 6 rupees (8 cents) for the first 8 kilometers (5 miles) in addition to the minimum fare, while Uber is preferable for long distances.
+The cost is generally affordable, with Uber charging a minimum fare of about 60 rupees (80 cents) plus 6 rupees (10 cents) per kilometer.
+Ola charges 10 rupees for the first 20 kilometers (12.5 miles) in addition to the minimum fare.
+Uber is preferable for long distances.
 Both Ola and Uber can be hired at flat rates for extended trips of an hour or more.
 Ola and Uber also provide auto rickshaw booking.